Constructing Likelihood Functions for Interval-valued Random Variables: Introduction

-A more popular framework for the analysis of interval-valued data, and one which we focus on here, is symbolic data analysis \citep{Diday1987}.
+A more popular framework for the analysis of interval-valued data, and one which we focus on here, is symbolic data analysis \cite{Billard2006}.
 Symbols can be considered as distributions of real-valued data points in $\mathbb{R}^{p}$, such as intervals and histograms, or more general structures including lists.
 They are typically constructed as the aggregation into summary form of real-valued data within some group, and so the symbol is interpreted as taking values as described by the summary distribution.
 As a result, symbols have internal variations and structures which do not exist in real-valued data, and methods for analysing them must account for within-symbol variation in addition to between symbol variation.
-In practice, the most common form of symbol is the random interval or its $p$-dimensional extension, the $p$-hypercube.
-See \citet{Billard2003,Billard2006,Noirhomme-Fraiture2011} for a review of recent results.
+In practice, the most common form of symbol is the interval or its $p$-dimensional extension, the $p$-hyper-rectangle.
+See \citeN{Billard2003}, \citeN{Billard2006} and \citeN{Noirhomme-Fraiture2011} for a review of recent results.

-While many exploratory and descriptive data analysis techniques for symbolic data have been developed \citep[see e.g.][for an overview]{Billard2007}, there is a paucity of results for developing a robust statistical inferential framework for these data.
-The most significant of these \citep{Le-Rademacher2011} maps the parameterisation of the symbol into a real-valued random vector, and then uses the standard likelihood framework to specify a suitable model.
-In the random interval setting, this is equivalent to the random set theory approach by modelling the random set $[X]=\left[\underline{X},\overline{X}\right]$ by the constrained real-valued random vector $\left(\underline{X},\overline{X}\right)$ or, more commonly, a reparameterisation to the unconstrained interval centre and half-range $(X_c,X_r)=\left((\underline{X}+\overline{X})/2,(\overline{X}-\underline{X})/2\right)$, which is then more easily modelled, e.g. $(X_c,\log X_r)\sim N_2(\mu,\Sigma)$.
-This likelihood framework has been used for the analysis of variance \citep{Brito2012}, time series forecasting \citep{Arroyo2010} and interval-based regression models \citep{xu10} among others.
+While many exploratory and descriptive data analysis techniques for symbolic data have been developed (see e.g.~\citeNP{Billard2006} for an overview), there is a paucity of results for developing a robust statistical inferential framework for these data.
+The most significant of these \cite{Le-Rademacher2011} maps the parameterisation of the symbol into a real-valued random vector, and then uses the standard likelihood framework to specify a suitable model.
+In the random interval setting, this is equivalent to the random set theory approach, which models the interval-valued random variables $[X]=\left[\underline{X},\overline{X}\right]\subset\mathbb{R}$ by the constrained real-valued random vector $\left(\underline{X},\overline{X}\right)\in\mathbb{R}^2$ or, more commonly, a reparameterisation to the unconstrained interval centre and half-range $(X_c,X_r)=\left((\underline{X}+\overline{X})/2,(\overline{X}-\underline{X})/2\right)$, which is then more easily modelled, e.g.~$(X_c,\log X_r)\sim N_2(\mu,\Sigma)$.
+This likelihood framework has been used for the analysis of variance \cite{Brito2012}, time series forecasting \shortcite{Arroyo2010} and interval-based regression models \cite{xu10} among others.